noon92/luckfox/usb_config.md

 > * `ai-thinker-ra-01sh`
 > * `none` *(for simradio)*
 >
-> **Important:** You cannot set URL and security settings in the same operation - if you must set both, set the URL first, then edit the `femtofox-config.txt` file on the USB drive to remove the URL and add in your security settings.
 >
 >To add a `meshtastic_admin_key`, copy it from the app and add `base64:` to the beginning (`meshtastic_admin_key="base64:T/b8EGvi/Nqi6GyGefJt/jOQr+5uWHHZuBavkNcUwWQ="`).
 >